 An employee cannot be engaged in alternate employment during a personal leave.

-An employee who has accumulated 60 days or more of sick time and is not absent during the following fiscal year due to illness (other than illness covered by the Family and Medical Leave Act) receives two (2) paid personal holidays to be taken in the following fiscal year.
+If an employee has 60 or more accumulated sick days at the beginning of the fiscal year and does not use a sick day (other than illness covered by the Family Medical Leave Act) he or she will be given two paid personal holidays at the beginning of the following fiscal year.

-Terminating employees are not compensated for unused sick days or unused personal holidays.
+Termination of Employment — Terminating employees are not compensated for unused sick time or unused personal holidays.